About Squamish Nature Learners

 Family and Community Involvement

 We recognize the importance and celebrate the value of family involvement in student learning.
 A close-knit community of families supports all aspects of the school, from communal hot lunches to seasonal ceremonies.
-Volunteerism is the backbone of the program, and many parents adopt annual roles such as grounds maintenance, administration, fundraising or grant writing.
+Volunteerism is the backbone of the program, and many parents adopt annual roles such as grounds maintenance, administration, fundraising, or grant writing.
 Parent involvement allows us to keep tuition affordable - but more importantly, it gives families the gift of personally participating in their children’s education.
-We also have community volunteers who add to the diversity of lessons and experiences for the children.

 First Nation’s Mentorship